IROmyworld/H_Pose_on_RPi/README.md

 ## Usage

 Run `python3 headpose_video.py` certain arguements are available.
-A webcame must be connected.
+A webcam must be connected.